offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

 ..., walk the blue edges starting from the node B_t.
 The opposite end of the blue edge at B_t is C_h.
+The next edge to walk must be a synteny edge, but synteny edges aren't tracked in this data structure.
+However, since it's known that the nodes of a synteny edge...

+ * must either end in _t_ or _h_
+ * share the same name

-The dashed edge at C_h will end in C_t, so get the blue edge for C_t and repeat.
+, ... it's easy to derive that the opposite end of the synteny edge at node C_h is node C_t.
+As such, get the blue edge for C_t and repeat.
 Keep repeating until a cycle is detected.

+For linear breakpoint graph_GRs, the process is the must start at and will end at chromosome end nodes (no cycle).

 ```{output}
 ch6_code/src/breakpoint_graph/ColoredEdgeSet.py